OlegDzhuraev/Core/README.md

 ```

 ### DelayedDestruction
-Allows to destroy GameObject with attached component with time delay.
+Allows to destroy a GameObject with attached component with the time delay.
 ```cs
 gameObject.DelayedDestroy(3f);
 ```

 ### MainCamera
 Most of projects use only one camera, which can be received by calling Camera.main.
-But in old Unity versions it is not cached and can cause performance issues.
-This utility helps to solve this problem by caching a Main Camera.
+But in the old Unity versions it is not cached and can cause performance issues.
+This utility helps to solve this problem by caching the Main Camera.

 ```cs
 var cam = MainCamera.Cached;
 ```

 ## Shaders
-This repo contains some PBR shaders, mainly for load textures from one mask (Metal-Roughness-AO, etc).
+This repo contains some PBR shaders, mainly to allow load textures from one mask (Metal-Roughness-AO, etc).

 ## License
 MIT License